lando/lando/PRIVACY.md

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-Tandem will take all the steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organisation or a country unless there are adequate controls in place including the security of your data and other personal information.
+Lando Alliance will take all the steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organisation or a country unless there are adequate controls in place including the security of your data and other personal information.

 ## Disclosure of Data

 ### Disclosure for Law Enforcement

-Under certain circumstances, Tandem may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).
+Under certain circumstances, Lando Alliance may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 ### Legal Requirements

-Tandem may disclose your Personal Data in the good faith belief that such action is necessary to:
+Lando Alliance may disclose your Personal Data in the good faith belief that such action is necessary to:

 * To comply with a legal obligation
-* To protect and defend the rights or property of Tandem
+* To protect and defend the rights or property of Lando Alliance
 * To prevent or investigate possible wrongdoing in connection with the Software
 * To protect the personal safety of users of the Software or the public
 * To protect against legal liability